mysticcoders/www/_posts/2016-12-06-fixing-regenerator-runtime-error-integrating-redux-saga.md

   </g>
 </svg>

-While integrating [redux-saga](http://yelouafi.github.io/redux-saga/) a annoying little error may pop up in the console.
+While integrating [redux-saga](http://yelouafi.github.io/redux-saga/) an annoying little error may pop up in the console.

 ```
 Uncaught ReferenceError: regeneratorRuntime is not defined